Do corrective exercises work?

 The corrective exercises are often found in programs in the movement preparation part of the workout, which I like to jokingly say is just a fancy way of saying the warm up.
 In fact it is a specific warm up, one that literally is intended to get your body prepared for movement.
 Some of the corrective exercises are basic stretches and activation exercises that manual therapists (I use the term manual therapist to refer to any of athletic therapist, chiropractor, massage therapist, osteopath, or physical therapist) have been using for years.
 Others are more integrated, born of functional training philosophies, such as the Functional Movement Screen.

 I am actually a big fan of corrective exercises.
-Every client I see who has some movement dysfunction or limitation does them.
+Every client I see who has imperfect movement does them.
 In other words, all of my clients do them.

 But do they work?
 It depends.